Projection-based model-order reduction via graph autoencoders suited for unstructured meshes

 \section{Numerical experiments}

 We evaluate the efficiency and accuracy of the GD-LSPG through a series of test problems.
 First, to provide a baseline for comparison to the rest of the literature, we use a commonly studied 1D Burgers' model using a structured mesh \cite{Barnett2023NNAugmentedPROM,lee2020deeplspg,lee2021deepconservation,rewienski2003phd}.
 This allows us to benchmark the accuracy of GD-LSPG with PMOR methods that deploy CNN-based autoencoders.
 Second, we deploy GD-LSPG to a model solving the 2D Euler equations for two different settings.
 The first setting uses an unstructured mesh to solve a setup for the Riemann problem \cite{kurganov2002riemann,liska2003comparison}.
 Despite using an unstructured mesh, the domain is square and regular, meaning we can interpolate the unstructured mesh solution onto a structured mesh solution that can be deployed to a CNN-based autoencoder.
 In this setting, we demonstrate that the graph autoencoder generalizes better than interpolating to a structured mesh and using a CNN-based autoencoder.
-The second setting demonstrates the versatility of GD-LSPG for a problem with a more complicated geometry and compares directly to POD-LSPG.
+The second setting demonstrates the versatility of GD-LSPG for a problem with a more complicated geometry.
+In the second setting, we further evaluate the ability of the graph autoencoder when presented with noisy training data.
 All autoencoders are trained with PyTorch \cite{paszke2019pytorch} and PyTorch-Geometric \cite{fey2019pyg}.
 A detailed description of the employed autoencoder architectures and choice of hyperparameters for all examples are provided in \ref{section:architecture}.
 To train the models and therefore minimize \eqref{eq:loss}, the Adam optimizer \cite{kingma2014adam} is deployed to perform stochastic gradient descent with an adaptive learning rate.
 In this study, we use reconstruction and state prediction errors as the primary performance metrics to assess accuracy.
-The reconstruction error is used to assess the ROM's ability to reconstruct a precomputed solution.
-The reconstruction error for the autoencoder is defined as
+The reconstruction error is used to assess the ROM's ability to reconstruct a precomputed full-order solution, and it is defined as

 where $\mathbf{x}^n\left(\boldsymbol{\mu}\right)$ is the full-order solution at the $n^{\mathrm{th}}$ time step.
 On the other hand, the POD reconstruction error is evaluated from

 where $\mathbf{\Phi}\in \mathbb{R}^{N\times M}$ is the matrix of reduced basis vectors from an affine POD approximation constructed based on the method of snapshots (see \ref{appendix:POD}).